je-nnyt/tp/docs/UserGuide.md

 The `itinerary` contains lists of activities for all the days.
 This is for you to plan what to do during the trip.
 Each day will have a budget for you to keep track of.

-The `transportation` contain a list of transportation.
+A `trip` contain a list of `transportation`.
 This is for you to keep track of any important transportation during the trip like the flight.
 Each transportation will have a budget for you to adjust and keep track of.

-The `accommodation` contain a list of accommodations.
+A `trip` contain a list of `accommodation`.
 This is for you to keep track of the accommodation during the trip.
 Each accommodation will have a budget for you to adjust and keep track of.

-The budget of a trip is the maximum budget you expected have for the trip.
+The budget of a trip is the maximum budget you expect to have for the trip.
 It is not the sum of all the budgets of all the components.
-But instead, VoyaTrip will give warning if the total sum of the budgets of all the components is greater than the budget of the trip.
+But instead, VoyaTrip will give a warning if the total sum of the budgets of all the components is greater than the budget of the trip.
 So that you can adjust the budgets of the components accordingly.

-## The Directory System
+### The Directory System

 The directory system is used to navigate between trips and different components (`ITINERARY`, `TRANSPORTATION` and `ACCOMMODATION`) of a trip.
 To make changes to the components of a trip, you have to be in the directory of the trip.

 Everytime the program starts at the `root`, shown in the program as: `~ >`.
 When working within a trip, the trip name and the target component is shown as: `~/TRIP_NAME/TARGET_NAME >`.
 For example: `~/My Trip/ITINERARY >`.

-## Commands
+### Note about the commands

 A command follows the format: `<action> <target> <argument(s)>`.
 The keywords are not case-sensitive.